apmcgh/hangman/README.md

 # Lessons learnt
 Discovered the assignement expression `:=`.

+The project instructions did not lead to a complete hangman gameplay, so I tookthe liberty to add a few essential features.

+In a commercial environment, any lack of clarity would have to be resolved with the relevant stakeholders so as to make sure that the product responds to actual requirements and expectations.

 # Installation instructions
 Pre-requisites:
 - Python, conda, git must be installed, configured and working.